Alternative therapies for developmental and learning disabilities: Prevalence

 From 12% to 64% of families of a child with ADHD use an alternative therapy, with the lower estimates likely come from narrower definitions of complementary and alternative medicine (CAM).
 School teachers, family and friends are the most common source of suggestion of alternative therapies for ADHD.
 In 2003, 64 percent of families of a child with special health care needs reported that they use alternative therapies.
 These therapies included spiritual healing, massage, chiropractic, herbs and special diets, homeopathy, self hypnosis and other methods of complementary and alternative medicine.
 The need for an alternative therapy was related to the child's condition and to its evaluation as repairable or not.
 A 2008 study found that about 40% of Hong Kong children with autism spectrum disorder were treated with CAM, with the most popular therapies being acupuncture, sensory integration therapy, and Chinese herbology; the 40% is a lower prevalence than in Canada and the U.S., where biological-based therapies such as special diets predominate.
 In the U.S. CAM is used by an estimated 20–40% of healthy children, 30–70% of children with special health care needs, and 52–95% of children with autism, and a 2009 survey of U.S. primary care physicians found that more of them recommended than discouraged multivitamins, essential fatty acids, melatonin, and probiotics as CAM treatments for autism.

 Evidence basis

-Complementary and alternative medicine often lacks support in scientific evidence, so its safety and efficacy are often questionable.
+Complementary and alternative medicine often lacks support in scientific evidence, so its safety and efficacy may be questionable.

 While some experts encourage parents to be open-minded, others argue that treatments and services with no proven efficacy have opportunity costs because they displace the opportunity to participate in efficient treatments and services.
 According to Scott O. Lilienfeld, many individuals who spend large amounts of time and money on ineffective treatments may be left with precious little of either.
 As a result, they may forfeit the opportunity to obtain treatments that could be more helpful.
 Thus, even ineffective treatments that are by themselves innocuous can indirectly produce negative consequences.

 There is often little or no scientific evidence for effectiveness of alternative therapies.
-It may be difficult to separate the success of a specific treatment from natural development or from the benefits of the individual's positive attitude.
-Some phenomena that can explain positive results are the placebo effect, the Hawthorne effect and different types of attentional and motivational effects.
-People with disabilities may benefit from some alternative therapies, at least for relaxation, social interaction, personal development and self-esteem.

-Precautions

-Because many alternative therapies have not been evaluated in scientific studies there may be no guarantee for their safety.
-In most countries, with the exception of osteopathy and chiropractic, complementary medical disciplines have not been state registered.
-This means there is no law to forbid anyone from setting up as a practitioner even with no qualification nor experience.